Social impact can be defined as solving significant challenges in our society.

 Any stage of the contracting process that can be done on paper can be done digitally on Legislate.
 Switching to Legislate means that your legal operations will instantly become paperless.

-Legislate’s mission to make contracts accessible means that contracts created on the platform are transparent, as the platform’s lawyer-approved contract templates make it difficult for parties with significant bargaining power to insert unfair terms into their contracts or to otherwise exploit those who are not legally educated.
-This is particularly important where one party is much more legally educated than the other.
-For example, seasoned landlords and letting agents are likely to have a much better grasp of the principles of property law than do university students who are signing tenancy agreements for the first time and are less likely to have access to legal advice.
-Legislate allows for the creation of student tenancy agreements whose terms are plainly explained, meaning that the students who sign them are able to appreciate the effect of their agreements, as well as each party’s obligations.
+Legislate’s mission to make contracts accessible means that contracts created on the platform are transparent.
+The platform’s lawyer-approved contract templates make it difficult for employers to insert unfair terms into their contracts.
+Legislate allows for the creation of employment contracts whose terms are plainly explained, meaning that the employees who sign them are able to appreciate the effect of their agreements, as well as each party’s obligations.

 Using Legislate ensures that any party to a contract will not be unnecessarily exploited due to unequal bargaining power or lack of legal knowledge.